 Q: What are the assignments?

 A: There is an assignment after each lesson.
 These assignments have you going out and putting into practice what you just learned in that lesson.
 By going out and "doing" & "Seeing" for yourself HOW certain settings work and how different settings effect your images, it gets it to sink in and stick in your head so you completely understand.

 A: Half way through the course, starting at lesson 8, there are send-in assignments.
 These assignments require you to go out and create specific images, get them printed and then send them in.
-Those prints are then graded and critiqued personally by the professional photographer and then sent back to you.
+Those prints are then graded and critiqued personally by the professional photographer during our pre-scheduled Skype call.